mtyler/example-container-workflow/README.md

 # Step 3 - Introduce source control and pipeline

-* create travis-ci.com account link it to github.com account & this repo
+* create travis-ci.com account.
+If you haven't already done so, consider forking this repo in github.
+Link travis-ci to github and tell travis to monitor the fork you created.
-* add DOCKER_PASSWORD and DOCKER_USERNAME to travis environment values
+* Through the travis web interface, add `DOCKER_PASSWORD` and `DOCKER_USERNAME` to travis environment values
+* Unless it's been refactored, change .travis.yml to use your <docker_org>
+* edit `teir_web/static-html-directory/index.html` to have a noticeable change
+* commit and push changes `git commit -am "first pipeline change" && git push`
+* TODO get kube cluster to pull new image: manually this can be done with `kubectl set image deployment/web web=<docker_org>/teir_web:latest`

 # Step 4 - Manage multiple tiers